jonathaneunice/namedentities/README.rst

 .. |oplus| unicode:: 0x2295 .. oplus

-When reading HTML, named entities are neater and often easier to comprehend than numeric entities (in decimal or hexidecimal notation), Unicode characters, or a mixture.
+When reading HTML, named entities are neater and often easier to comprehend than numeric entities (whether in decimal or hexidecimal notation), Unicode characters, or a mixture.
 The |oplus| character, for example, is easier to recognize and remember as ``&oplus;`` than ``&#8853;`` or ``&#x2295;`` or ``\u2295``.

-Because they use only pure ASCII characters, entities are also much safer to use in databases, files, emails, and other contexts, especially given the many endings (UTF-8 and such) required to fit Unicode into byte-oriented storage, and the many quirks and platform variations seen along the way.
+Because they use only pure ASCII characters, entities are safer to use in databases, files, emails, and other contexts, especially given the many encodings (UTF-8 and such) required to fit Unicode into byte-oriented storage--and the many platform variations and quirks seen along the way.

 This module helps convert from whatever mixture of characters and/or entities you have into named HTML entities.
-Or, if you prefer, it will help you render them into numeric HTML entities (using either the decimal or hexadecimal numbering scheme).
-Finally, it will help you go the other way, mapping all entities into Unicode.
+Or, if you prefer, into numeric HTML entities (either decimal or hexadecimal).
+It will even help you go the other way, mapping entities into Unicode.

 Usage
 =====